dynamsoft-docs/document-viewer-docs/ui/uiconfig.md

 ## How to configure

-Take the default mobile edit viewer as the example to learn how UiConfig is configured.
+Take the mobile edit viewer below as the example to learn how UiConfig is configured.

 ![EditViewer mobile UiConfig](/assets/imgs/editmuiconfig.png)